 On arrival in the department please use the self-checking kiosks.
 You will be given a printout with a generic number with guidance where to go for your clinic appointment.
 This will be displayed on the TV screens when the Doctors is ready to call you.

 There are always nurses and reception staff around to help you if you need any assistance.
-For more information, please click here.
+For more information, please see our Self Check-In page.

 We try our best to ensure that our clinics run on time, but unforeseen delays can occasionally happen and our staff should keep you informed.